 The third payment is made to Holders.
-The aggregate principal payment to Holders is equal to the difference between the June and July Pool Factors multiplied by the Original Unpaid Principal Balance of the PC Pool published on or about June 1.
+The aggregate principal payment to Holders is equal to the difference between the June and July Pool Factors multiplied by the Original Unpaid Principal Balance of the Mortgages.

-On or about September 1
+On or about September 1.....

-The September Pool Factor is published, reflecting Freddie Mac's prediction of the September 15 unpaid principal balance of the Mortgages based upon Freddie Mac's calculation of scheduled amortization due on the Mortgages in the month of September, adjusted to reflect any differences between the unpaid principal balance of the Mortgages as represented by the July Pool Factor and the unpaid principal balance of the Mortgages as reported by servicers to Freddie Mac for the reporting period beginning June 16 and ending July 15.
-Servicers' reports to Freddie Mac for the reporting period ending July 15 include all prepayments made on the Mortgages during that period.
+The September Pool Factor is published, reflecting Freddie Mac's prediction of the September 15 unpaid principal balance of the Mortgages based upon Freddie Mac's calculation of scheduled amortization due on the Mortgages in the month of September, adjusted to correct any differences between the unpaid principal balance of the Mortgages as represented by the July Pool Factor and the unpaid principal balance of the Mortgages as reported by servicers to Freddie Mac for the reporting period beginning June 16 and ending July 15.
+Servicers' reports to Freddie Mac for the reporting period ending July 15 included all principal payments made on the Mortgages during that period.
 Freddie Mac reduces this Pool Factor for prepayments expected to be made in September.
-In calculating expected prepayments for the month of September, Freddie Mac considers the amount of prepayments made on the Mortgages in the months of May, June and July, prepayment behavior likely to be experienced during September, and cyclical factors as discussed above.
+In calculating expected prepayments for the month of September, Freddie Mac considers the amount of prepayments made on the Mortgages in the months of May, June and July, prepayment behavior likely to be experienced during September and a variety of cyclical factors as discussed above.